Floating Solid T&G Flooring

 Concrete Subfloors: Subfloor must meet all above requirements.
 Concrete must be fully cured and at least 60 days old.
 Concrete must be free of dirt, oil, paint, old adhesive, wax, sealers and curing agents.
 Concrete that is not properly leveled can cause improper adhesive transfer, hollow spots, and squeaks.
 Sand or grind down high spots.
 Level low spots with appropriate leveling material; allow extra drying time for the leveling compounds.
 Test subfloor moisture content.
 To minimize moisture transfer from the slab, apply: Titebond 531+ Moisture Control System.

-Wood Subfloors: Use moisture meter to test wood subfloor moisture content.
-If results show moisture vapor at or exceeding 9%, determine its source and correct problem.
+Wood Subfloors: Wood Subfloors: Use moisture meter to test wood subfloor moisture content.
+If results show moisture vapor at or exceeding 12%, determine its source and correct problem.
 Do not install the floor without a vapor barrier.
-The flooring moisture content should vary less than 3% from the subfloor moisture content prior to installation.
+Cali Bamboo always recommends using a moisture/vapor barrier, especially if the moisture content of the flooring and subfloor vary greater than 3%.

 Concrete Subfloors: Concrete subfloors must be tested for moisture vapor pressure in more than one place for consistent readings.
 If test results show moisture vapor exceeds the minimum requirements below, do not install the floor without an impermeable vapor retarder with a perm rating of less than .13 designed to permanently block this moisture.